Aspartic Acid / D-Aspartic Acid (DAA)

 Testosterone Support (Mixed Evidence)

-Initial trial (Reprod Biol Endocrinol) reported D-aspartic acid 3 g/day for 12 days increased testosterone ~42% in men with sub-optimal baseline T. CRITICAL: subsequent RCTs in resistance-trained men with normal-to-high baseline T have been NEGATIVE (Willoughby 2013; Melville 2017 — even reported T DECREASES at high doses).
-Population matters substantially; DAA is NOT reliable for athletic T enhancement.
+Initial trial (Reprod Biol Endocrinol) reported D-aspartic acid 3 g/day for 12 days increased testosterone ~42% in men with sub-optimal baseline T. Critical: subsequent RCTs in resistance-trained men with normal-to-high baseline T have been negative (Willoughby 2013; Melville 2017 — even reported T decreases at high doses).
+Population matters substantially; DAA is not reliable for athletic T enhancement.

 Sperm Quality (Limited Evidence)